HanneWhitt/llm-aligned-rl/README.md

 Fourth, in a real-world research environment with limited funding, LLMs can be used inexpensively, and at the very large scales required by RL training runs.

-### Summary of approach
+## Summary of approach
 This work describes an attempt to quickly produce a minimal working example of the use of LLMs to provide feedback on the alignment of an agent’s behaviour with human values.
-The approach taken consisted of the following major steps.
+The approach taken comprised the following major steps:

 1. **Task environment.** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [XXX].
 Edits so that the environment contained three important objects, placed at random: a robot (agent), a fruit (task target), and a cat (an item of moral value) which could be crushed if the robot passed over it (moral violation).